 I think it is safe to say that none of these individuals, if they are indeed so very long-lived or somewhat ageless, have resorted to pharma-based biomedicine, surgery, bioengineering, nanotechnology or hyperbaric treatment (and I also very much doubt that they resorted to vampirism or the drinking or transfusion of human blood).
 On the contrary, they seem to have somehow activated a latent power of their consciousness or of their holistic being, empowered by yoga probably, and aided possibly by a careful natural diet and also perhaps by a herbal treatment à la Ayurveda.
 These individuals are exceptionally gifted and have devoted most of their lives to very rigorous ascetic practices, but the benefits of meditation and yoga are clearly open to all.

 Jesús Jofre Milà, whom I have met in person and who I think is sincere and not deluded, has chronicled in his book Contacto con Sharhim- Un ser de 5ª dimension (available only in Spanish) that in the 1980s, in the course of an amazing trip to Peru, he met a certain elusive monastic order whose male adepts looked no older than 30.
 But he saw the passport of one of the adepts and its age was over 90!
 (There were also three women in that group: one looked younger than 30; another one looked older -but not much older- than 30; and the other, the group’s seemingly clairvoyant leader, also looked older than thirty although she still had a youthful face).
+In fact, the female leader enigmatically told Jesús she had always been on Earth, which probably meant that she was an immortal.
 Again, I think it’s safe to say that the members of this monastic order did not resort to vampirism, blood transfusions, pharma-based biomedicine, surgery, bioengineering, hyperbaric treatments or nanotechnology.
 However, the members of this monastic order did holistically balance the subtle energies of their bodies inducing cellular regeneration, and, with a spiritual purpose in mind, these monks very much minded their diet, even the colors of the clothes they wore.
 Once Jesús sat in a circle with these monks and they all started repeating the spiritual mantra “Aum” with fervor, with the conclusion that they all achieved a partial, paranormal or magical, levitation: Jesús says in his book that he levitated although his dangling feet still touched the ground.
 Later in his life, in 1989, Jesús Jofre Milà also reports having had an amazing personal encounter with a highly evolved and benevolent (angelic, perhaps) being, a tall blonde being with an affable humanoid appearance, but made mostly of energy akin to light. -Jesús says that this being then took him to a mother ship parked way outside the Earth-.

 The higher-“pitched” the spiritual vibrations –for lack of a better term- that a plane of existence has, the “higher” and closer it is to God-the-Source-of-All-things (who sits at the pinnacle of Creation); the vibrations of dead physical matter are typically quite low.